SokvisalMong/group10smsfrontend/README.md

 # CS 321 Database Management
 This project was created using the MERN stack: MongoDB, ExpressJs, React, and NodeJs.
+Topic: Staff Management System
+Members:
+  Sokvisal Mong
+  Sivtheng Chang
+  Vinnchay Sea
+  Pichmonyreadh chau

-## Script to start frontend website
+## Script to start

 1. Install all dependencies used in the project.